FAQ

 Q: How long does it take to get the cards I ordered in the mail?

 A: I usually ship cards the following business day via USPS first class mail.
 Once shipped, orders typically arrive in 3 to 7 days.
 Keep in mind the post office can be slow at times.
 Packages taking more than 7 days is uncommon, but does happen now & then.
 Feel free to e-mail to check the status of your order.
 For orders outside the United States, expect to get your cards anywhere from 5 to 20 days.
-If you need the cards faster e-mail or call Chuck at 978-362-8318.
-Also, please understand this is a sole proprietorship, meaning, this is a 1 person operation.
-If I get sick, or go on vacation, or have a family emergency, the shipping time may be longer.
-When possible, I will post a message below if I am away.
+If you need the cards faster e-mail or call Chuck at 423-531-8909.
+Also, please understand this business I run is pretty much a one-man show.
+Therefore, if I get sick, or go on vacation, or have a family emergency, the shipping time may be longer.

 Q: How do you ship the cards?